satyajitroy0608/Credit-Card-Risk-Assessment/README.md

 # Credit-Card-Risk-Assessment
-This model makes uses of XGBoost algorithm to assess the credit card risk
+This model makes uses of XGBoost algorithm to assess the Credit Card Risk

-Hyperparameter Optimization has been performed using RandomizedSearchCV
+Hyperparameter Optimization of XGBoost algorithm has been performed using RandomizedSearchCV.